chaeseonglim/chaeseong.lim_acs-wovencity-challenge/README.md

 This submission provides a test binary called **test_lock** to provide tests on various concurrent programming algorithms.
 The binary detects failures of concurrent algorithms running on multiple threads and returns the result on console.

-Here are commands to run tests.
+Following sections show example commands to run tests and expected results from tests.

 #### Given algorithm